Airbus A380: Operational history

-Variants proposed but not produced
+Proposed variants

+While the A380-800 was the only model put into production, other variants were proposed that might have made the design more appealing in shifting market conditions.

 A380F

 Airbus offered a cargo aircraft variant, called the A380F, since at least June 2005, capable of transporting a 150 t maximum payload over a 5,600 nmi range.
 It would have had 7% better payload and better range than the Boeing 747-8F, but also higher trip costs.
 It would have the largest payload capacity of any freighter aircraft except the Antonov An-225 Mriya.

 Production was suspended until the A380 production lines had settled, with no firm availability date.
-The A380F was displayed on the Airbus website until at least January 2013, but was not anymore in April.
+The A380F was displayed on the Airbus website until at least January 2013, but was not any more in April.
 A patent for a "combi" version was applied for.
 This version would offer the flexibility of carrying both passengers and cargo, along with being rapidly reconfigurable to expand or contract the cargo area and passenger area as needed for a given flight.

 A380 Stretch, A380-900

 At launch in December 2000, a 656-seat A380-200 was proposed as a derivative of the 555-seat baseline, called the A380 Stretch.

-In November 2007, Airbus top sales executive and chief operating officer John Leahy confirmed plans for another enlarged variant—the A380-900—with more seating space than the A380-800.
+In November 2007, Airbus top sales executive and chief operating officer John Leahy confirmed plans for another enlarged variant – the A380-900 – with more seating space than the A380-800.
 The A380-900 would have had a seating capacity for 650 passengers in standard configuration and for approximately 900 passengers in an economy-only configuration.
 Airlines that expressed an interest in the A380-900 included Emirates, Virgin Atlantic, Cathay Pacific, Air France, KLM, Lufthansa, Kingfisher Airlines, and leasing company ILFC.
 In May 2010, Airbus announced that A380-900 development would be postponed until production of the A380-800 stabilised.

 On 11 December 2014, at the annual Airbus Investor Day forum, Airbus CEO Fabrice Bregier controversially announced, "We will one day launch an A380neo and one day launch a stretched A380".
 This statement followed speculation sparked by Airbus CFO Harald Wilhelm that Airbus could possibly axe the A380 ahead of its time due to softening demand.

 On 15 June 2015, John Leahy, Airbus's chief operating officer for customers, stated that Airbus was again looking at the A380-900 programme.
-Airbus's newest concept would be a stretch of the A380-800 offering 50 seats more—not 100 seats as originally envisaged.
+Airbus's newest concept would be a stretch of the A380-800 offering 50 seats more – not 100 seats as originally envisaged.
 This stretch would be tied to a potential re-engining of the A380-800.
 According to Flight Global, an A380-900 would make better use of the A380's existing wing.